What Helps With Period Cramps? 19 Things To Try, According To OB/GYNs

 Bananas and other potassium-rich foods

-Bananas are packed with potassium, an ingredient that helps lessen muscle cramps.
+Bananas are packed with potassium4, an ingredient that helps lessen muscle cramps.
 "Potassium depletion affects muscle cramping and, if one is depleted, the cramping will be worsened," Lew says.
 "Foods high in potassium can be important for this reason."
 Add a banana to your morning smoothie for added perks.

-Research has linked calcium with a reduction in cramps and even PMS symptoms.
+Research has linked calcium with a reduction in cramps and even PMS symptoms5.
 One particular study found that patients who had 500 milligrams of calcium a day had less anxiety, depression, emotional changes, water retention, and bodily changes during their period than those who didn't take the nutrient.
 You can try having yogurt as a snack to reap the benefits.

-Oats contain magnesium, a nutrient that can help reduce cramps.
+Oats contain magnesium, a nutrient that can help reduce cramps6.
 "It works by relaxing the smooth muscle of the uterus and by reducing the prostaglandins that cause menstrual cramps," Lew explains.
 Consider having a bowl in the morning to help with your cramping.

 Drinks that can help with cramps.